 Dale is a somewhat small town located in the state of Texas.
 With a population of 12,891 people and two constituent neighborhoods, Dale is the 202nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Dale is generally considered to be a blue-collar town.
-37.76% of the Dale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dale is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Dale who work in office and administrative support (11.42%), sales jobs (9.50%), and management occupations (7.79%).
+Unlike some towns, Dale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dale are a mix of both white- and blue-collar jobs.
+Overall, Dale is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Dale who work in office and administrative support (14.94%), sales jobs (9.08%), and management occupations (6.77%).

 Being a small town, Dale does not have a public transit system used by locals to get to and from work.

-Dale is a somewhat ethnically-diverse town.
+Dale is an extremely ethnically-diverse town.
 The people who call Dale home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Dale, accounting for 56.57% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dale residents report their race to be White, followed by Black or African-American.
-Dale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.23% of the town’s residents.
-Important ancestries of people in Dale include Irish, English, Scots-Irish, and British.
+Important ancestries of people in Dale include Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Dale is English.
 Other important languages spoken here include Spanish and Japanese.